lokkeshhhhh/BMIWellTips/README.md

 Idea-- So, basically this site is all based on the mathematical numbers that are related to our physical health like 'BMI'.
 This site will provide you the best health and diet advice based on the data (BMI).

-Code - Code for this website is in three files (as of now - maybe more files 'll added in future.).